 In a recent episode of the People's Party podcast, hip hop group De La Soul opened up about the making of their classic album "Stakes Is High," their relationship with the Native Tongues collective, and the departure of member David Jolicoeur.

 The interview begins by discussing the creation process behind "Stakes Is High," which was released in 1996.
 De La Soul explained that the album was a response to the changing landscape of hip hop and their desire to maintain their integrity amidst the gangster rap era.
-They aimed to address social issues and bring consciousness back to the genre.

 The group also delved into their connection with the Native Tongues collective, a group of like-minded artists including A Tribe Called Quest and Jungle Brothers.
 They spoke about the supportive and creative environment within the collective, where artists would collaborate and inspire each other.
 De La Soul emphasized the importance of having a sense of community and how it influenced their music during that time.